The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Lhotse Expedition.

 Guy Cotter, CEO / Mountain & Ski Guide

-The 2018 Lhotse Expedition is being organised by Guy Cotter, director of Adventure Consultants and a veteran of 20 years of Everest expedition guiding and organisation.
+The 2019 Lhotse Expedition is being organised by Guy Cotter, director of Adventure Consultants and a veteran of 26 years of high altitude expedition guiding and organisation.

 Caroline Ogle, Operations Manager

 Caroline is has worked in Nepal as part of our operations and logistics team on a regular basis since 2009.
 She is the AC Operations Manager and plays an integral part in the planning and operation of our Himalayan Expeditions each year.
 This year she will be in Nepal overseeing operations and the set-up of Base Camp.